 Did you know?

 A teaspoon of coarse sea salt or kosher salt may have less sodium than table salt.
 The catch is that’s by volume—fewer salt crystals can fit on the spoon!

 Excessive sodium may increase your risk of Type 2 Diabetes.
 If you are already diabetic, this doesn’t necessarily mean cutting out all sodium, but being mindful about salt intake is wise since diabetics are more at risk for high blood pressure and heart disease.

 When too much sodium is in your diet, the body typically responds by flushing it out in the urine.
 The downside is potassium goes along with it.
 These two micronutrients have a vital and complex relationship.
 Every muscle contraction in your body (including your heart muscle) requires potassium—an excellent reminder of why we call it an essential nutrient.

 What we’re doing to control sodium.

 As makers of convenient frozen meals, we think it’s essential to use salt responsibly.
 After all, we’re no 1950s-style TV-dinner.
 That’s why we’ve made it mandatory that our meals contain less than 500mg of sodium.
 We also make a point of using vegetables with potassium, such as broccoli, butternut squash, kale, mushrooms, and sweet potatoes.
 Finally, we use herbs and spices to amp up the flavor, rather than being liberal with the salt shaker.
-Our Thai-Style Green Curry Chicken has a modest 290 mg sodium, which goes to show low in sodium doesn’t have to mean low in flavor.

 The situation with sugar: